 Many noble Lords have referred to the role of professional bodies.
 They have a vital role to play.
 There are one or two—I would say perhaps 10 or 12—very successful ones, such as the Association of Commonwealth Universities, the Commonwealth Parliamentary Association, the Commonwealth Local Government Forum, the Commonwealth Magistrates’ and Judges’ Association, the Commonwealth Press Union Media Trust and, of course, the Commonwealth Enterprise and Investment Council, led by the noble Lord, Lord Marland.
 The Commonwealth Foundation, of which I had the privilege of being the chair in the 1990s, deals with the non-government side of the Commonwealth and must give as much encouragement as it can to the proliferation and strength of these bodies.
 The non-government side of the Commonwealth matters as much as the government side.

 Lastly, I want to touch on young people.
 As we have heard, 60% of men and women—two in three—are under 30.
 I feel that we have failed our children and our school students in this country.
 There is a remarkable lack of knowledge and understanding of their own history—transforming from an empire into a commonwealth—and what it must mean for them.
 I hope that we shall be able to strengthen the curriculum and teach our children more about the Commonwealth.
-Things such as the Commonwealth Class—which is a practical, technological way of linking up schools throughout the Commonwealth—as well as Commonwealth scholarship and fellowship schemes, must and I hope will be strengthened.
+Things such as the Commonwealth Class—a practical, technological way of linking up schools throughout the Commonwealth—as well as Commonwealth scholarship and fellowship schemes, must and I hope will be strengthened.
 Maybe the Minister will comment on this at the summit meeting

 There is the whole question of youth and the emphasis on business creation and entrepreneurship and training for employment skills.
 Here, I want to express my pleasure at the Commonwealth of Learning to which the noble Lord, Lord Howell, referred.
 It is putting forward proposals for teaching employable skills to 15 to 25 year-olds in the Commonwealth.
 Skills and reskills are essential to getting jobs in Africa or on the Indian sub-continent.
 I hope that distance learning technology is something that will be pursued at the summit.
 We have a fresh opportunity this time.
 Let us take it.